dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 Note: Machines with non-Metal GPUs cannot enable SIP in Big Sur either due to patched root volume

+Note 2: NVRAM may need to be reset to ensure SIP is correctly re-enabled

 ## Applying Post Install Volume Patches

 **Note**: For users who need Post-Install Volume patches for legacy video acceleration support, you **must** disable the following settings in "Patcher Settings" when building and installing your new OpenCore: